Keyur23/Statistics-For-DataScience/README.md

 # Statistics-For-DataScience

 This repo focuses on applying foundational statistical techniques using real-world environmental data.
-It provides a practical understanding of how to analyze, interpret, and communicate insights using probability, distributions, z-scores, and hypothesis testing — all critical skills for any data professional.
+It provides a practical understanding of how to analyze, interpret, and communicate insights using probability, distributions, z-scores, and hypothesis testing, all critical skills for any data professional.

 ### Objective